Skip to Main Content

 Production sound from the BFA and CUC pool tuned to Chinese post pipelines

-Production sound in China is shaped by the Beijing Film Academy audio engineering programme and the Communication University of China sound design track, which feed the working pool of production sound mixers who handle Chinese theatrical features, iQIYI and Tencent Video premium drama, CCTV serial work and the high-end commercial campaigns running out of the Huawei, Xiaomi, DJI, BYD, Tencent and Alibaba brand orbits.
+Production sound in China grows out of the Beijing Film Academy audio engineering programme and the Communication University of China sound design track.
+These feed the working pool of production sound mixers.
+They handle Chinese theatrical features, iQIYI and Tencent Video premium drama, and CCTV serial work.
+They also cover the high-end commercial campaigns from the Huawei, Xiaomi, DJI, BYD, Tencent, and Alibaba brand orbits.

-Here is how this works in practice.
-There is no formal Chinese equivalent of IATSE Local 695 — the mixer community works informally through the Chinese Filmmakers' Association and the China Film and Cinematographer Society.
-And our mixers are drawn from that register, working daily out of Hengdian World Studios in Zhejiang, Wanda Studios Qingdao, Shanghai Songjiang Film Industry Park and the Beijing Film Group lots.
+China has no formal equivalent of IATSE Local 695, so the mixer community works informally through the Chinese Filmmakers' Association and the China Film and Cinematographer Society.
+Our mixers come from that register.
+They work daily out of Hengdian World Studios in Zhejiang, Wanda Studios Qingdao, Shanghai Songjiang Film Industry Park, and the Beijing Film Group lots.

-The picture on the ground is more specific.
-The hardware on a typical day is a Sound Devices 833 or 888 recorder, or a Zaxcom Nova or Maxx, paired with Lectrosonics SRc and SMQV transmitters and Wisycom MCR54 receivers coordinated under MIIT spectrum allocations, Sennheiser MKH416 boom rigs and DPA, Sanken and Countryman lavalier kits for dialogue clarity, with full timecode sync to camera before the first slate.
+The setup on the ground is quite specific.
+On a typical day the hardware is a Sound Devices 833 or 888 recorder, or a Zaxcom Nova or Maxx.
+It pairs with Lectrosonics SRc and SMQV transmitters and Wisycom MCR54 receivers set up under MIIT range allocations.
+Sennheiser MKH416 boom rigs and DPA, Sanken, and Countryman lavalier kits keep dialogue clear.
+Full timecode sync goes to camera before the first slate.

-Working environments span Hengdian Tang and Song imperial street sets, Beijing hutong courtyards, Shanghai Bund heritage interiors, the Pearl River Delta urban density of Guangzhou and Shenzhen, the karst landscapes of Guilin and Yangshuo, Sichuan mountain exteriors and Hainan beach work, and each one carries its own acoustic challenge.
-Mixers select microphone packages and wireless plans against the location — close-miked plant mics for the dialogue-heavy iQIYI drama interior, wider boom coverage and windjammer protection for a Hainan coastal commercial or a Tibetan high-country sequence, careful frequency scans inside Shanghai Pudong's RF-dense skyscraper canyons.
+Working settings span Hengdian Tang and Song imperial street sets, Beijing hutong courtyards, Shanghai Bund heritage interiors, the dense Pearl River Delta cities of Guangzhou and Shenzhen, the karst hills of Guilin and Yangshuo, Sichuan mountain exteriors, and Hainan beach work.
+Each one brings its own acoustic challenge.
+Mixers pick microphone packages and wireless plans to suit the location.
+That could mean close-miked plant mics for a dialogue-heavy iQIYI drama interior.
+It might mean wider boom coverage and windjammer protection for a Hainan coastal commercial or a Tibetan high-country sequence.
+In Shanghai Pudong's RF-dense skyscraper canyons, it calls for careful frequency scans.

-A few details matter here.
-Crews work fluently to the post pipelines at Beijing's mixing stages including Phoenix Mountain Sound, the iQIYI Post audio bays and the Tencent Pictures Post facility, and they prepare the paperwork an international production needs to deliver into the Qingdao 40% rebate process.
-Our coordinators match mixer to brief based on confirmed credits and the post-production facility attached — not on access alone.
+Crews work smoothly with the post pipelines at Beijing's mixing stages.
+These include Phoenix Mountain Sound, the iQIYI Post audio bays, and the Tencent Pictures Post facility.
+They also prepare the paperwork a global shoot needs to enter the Qingdao 40% rebate process.
+Our coordinators match each mixer to the brief on confirmed credits and the attached post-prod facility, not on access alone.

 ACT 03